nakamotojp/aicodeprep-gui/README.md

 Contributions, bug reports, and feature requests are welcome!
 Please feel free to open an issue or submit a pull request on GitHub.
 Or just email me your complaints!
 Happy to hear from you: tom@wuu73.org

+## Github Sponsors

+Your github, or your website, name, can get listed somewhere, maybe in the app itself or website, on github, etc. Any amount helps.
+Can enable Pro mode forever as thanks.
+Moved to new state, mom is dying from stage 4 adenocarcinoma, been taking care of her and also coding lots of stuff like this app.
+Bills are high but can't work quite yet (well I am, just not a normal job).
+Any money would go towards the basics to keep the lights on etc and for anything related to this.
+Also seeing people send dollars just motivates me to do better and want to make other useful things.

+Been setting up Stripe but want to spend time reading all the docs and make sure I do everything correct - seen a lot of people that get banned posting about it and I don't ever want that to happen.
+I have it on Gumroad, but can take cryptocurrency, cashapp, apple pay, github sponsor button, etc

 ---

 ## Support & Donations